pritamlamkhade/Netflix-GPT/README.md

 - ✅ Multilingual UI with react-i18next
 - ✅ Modular folder structure and code refactoring
 - ✅ Responsive UI for desktop and mobile
+- ✅ Persist user session across reloads using localStorage and Redux preloadedState

 ---